-A subscriber may end his or her coverage, or coverage for any enrolled dependent, by giving Moda Health written notice through OEBB in accordance with OEBB's administrative rules, unless the coverage election is considered irrevocable for the plan year (such as when the employee's share of the premium is withheld from his or her paycheck on a pretax basis).
+A subscriber may end their coverage, or coverage for any enrolled dependent, by giving Moda Health written notice through OEBB in accordance with OEBB's administrative rules, unless the coverage election is considered irrevocable for the plan year (such as when the employee's share of the premium is withheld from their paycheck on a pretax basis).
 Coverage ends on the last day of the month through which premiums are paid.

-10.8.3 Rescission By Insurer
+10.8.3 Rescission By The Plan

-The Plan's enrollment rules for rescission by insurer are outlined in OEBB's Administrative Rules.
+The Plan's enrollment rules for rescission by the Plan are outlined in OEBB's Administrative Rules.
 Members may also refer to the OEBB Member Benefits Guide for additional information on rescinding.